Supereg/homebridge-http-notification-server/README.md

 * `characteristic` is required.
 It represents the name of the characteristic which is going to be updated.
 Value must be a string.
 Of course this only works with characteristics which have notify permissions in the HAP specifications.
 * `value` is required.
+* `password` optional, but required if your accessory defined a password

 ## Some compatible http accessories